9gag-open-source/react-native-snackbar-dialog/README.md

 })
 ```

-A SnackBar with confirgurable style.
+A SnackBar with configurable style.
 ```javascript
 SnackBar.show('Making the world happier', {
   style: { marginBottom: 20 },